• Skip to primary navigation

 3. On the next screen, select Search automatically for updated driver software option.

-4. Allow Windows to automatically search for the updated driver and install it on your computer.
+4. Wait for Windows to search for the updated driver and install it on your computer.

 5. Troubleshoot Compatibility Problems

-The problem of right-click not working on your computer could be due to an app or program becoming incompatible with the operating system or other software installed on your device.
+The problem could be due to a legacy app or program becoming incompatible with the operating system on your computer

-Windows 11: Open Settings > Go to System > Troubleshoot > Other Troubleshooters > click on the Run button in “Program Compatibility Troubleshooter” tab.
+2. On the next screen, click on the Run button located in “Program Compatibility Troubleshooter” tab.

 Run Program Compatibility Troubleshooter on Windows Computer

-Windows 10: Open Settings > Go to Update & Security > Troubleshoot > click on Run the Troubleshooter button
+Windows 10: Go to Settings > Update & Security > Troubleshoot > click on Run the Troubleshooter button

-If the problem has started after installing a new software program, it is likely that the newly installed program is either incompatible with Windows or not properly installed.
+If the problem has started after installing a new app or program, it is likely that the newly installed program is either incompatible with Windows or not properly installed.

-2. On the Control Panel screen, make sure you are in Category view and click on Uninstall a program link in “Programs” section.
+2. On the Control Panel screen, click on Uninstall a program link in “Programs” section.

 Uninstall Program Option in Control Panel